Mississauga LRT (Light Rail Transit)

 Mississauga has approved and is beginning to integrate a vital new Mississauga LRT system.
 This will eventually run both along Burnhamthorpe Road and Hurontario Street.
 The Hurontario Street plans are the ones set in motion whereas the other line is still theorizing.
 This is a long term project being incorporated in tandem with the Downtown 21 Mississauga plan.
 Completion is predicted for 2017-2025.
 Although this is still long term oriented, it’s important to be aware of such projects as they will impact different regions in various ways which I’ll outline.

 The Mississauga LRT will connect the cities of Mississauga, commencing at Port Credit and Brampton ending at the central GO Train Station.
 Several lanes along Hurontario Street will be sacrificed to implement the Mississauga LRT but as shown in the study, it trade off is leveraged positively.
 This addition will help boost development along Hurontario Street.
 A case-in-point example is Toronto or any other major metropolitan area.
 Wherever there are subway lines, high-density development follows.
 This is due to the efficient nature of population transportation offered by these rail systems.
 A study conducted early in the planning of the Mississauga LRT weighed the various options such as subways.
 Eventually it was concluded that factors such as density, budget and overall requirements would be most suitably fulfilled by a Light Rail Transit system.
 Therefore we are now on the verge of having this great new system implemented.
 Personally, I like the idea of the Mississauga LRT.
 I think it suits the design of the city.
 The train cars themselves look sleek and modern which will blend well with all our intriguing architecture.
 They offer a neautral appearance with the grey and green paint scheme.
 This helps them blend into the tree canopy and asphalt surroundings which correspond with the colours utilized.
 The rail track will also be flush with the road surface, making a seamless area for pedestrians and sight lines.
 I’ve always preferred subway systems, but given out land availability in Mississauga and the cost offset, the Mississauga LRT is a fantastic decision.
 Here are all the interesting facts and study facets for the Mississauga LRT.
+The Alba Condos at 1 Fairview St are located right along the Hurontario LRT corridor providing residents with easy public transportation access.

 Light Rail Transit (LRT)